At Cores & Associates, we know how important your children are to you.

 When parents divorce, the Final Judgment of Divorce and settlement agreement will specify with whom the child will live, and how often and under what circumstances the other parent will visit with the child.
 Most often, parents work out these arrangements between themselves, either voluntarily or with the assistance of their attorneys or a mediator.
 When they are unable to reach a decision, or when unmarried parents are unable to agree on who will have custody of their child, the court will make a decision based on the best interests of the child.

 The goal of a child support order is to ensure that children are not financially disadvantaged by divorce or separation of their parents.
 The goal is also to make sure that the children share in the post-divorce, or post-separation financial success of both parents.
 This is different from alimony where the supported spouse may only receive support sufficient to maintain the marital lifestyle.
-Children are entitled to maintain the marital lifestyle, but are also entitled to post divorce increases if a parent earns more money.
+Children are entitled to the support of their parents when there is a post divorce increase, if a parent earns more money.

-If you have any questions about fixing or modifying child support please contact our office for a free initial consultation.
+If you have any questions about fixing or modifying child support please contact our office at 732-414-6669 for a free initial consultation.